-As a group of tendons that connect the four muscles of the upper shoulder to the bones, the rotator cuff enables the muscles to lift and rotate the bone of the upper arm (the humerus.)
-These tendons are located under the acromion – a part of the shoulder blade – and as such, are prone to damage.
+The rotator cuff enables the muscles to lift and rotate the bone of the upper arm (the humerus.)
+These muscles are located under the acromion – a part of the shoulder blade – and as such, are prone to damage.
 When the rotator cuff is damaged, it tears, and this tearing can cause extreme pain and compromise the strength of the shoulder, limiting the use of the shoulder and the entire arm.

 Rotator Cuff Tear Symptoms